prisma/docs/README.md

 This repository contains the [source code](./src) and the [content](./content) for the [Prisma documentation](https://www.prisma.io/docs/).

+## Contributing to the docs

+Read through the [contributing guide](CONTRIBUTING.md) to learn how you can contribute to the Prisma documentation.

 ## Run locally

 Clone this repository and get started by running the following commands: